Menu facile - a quick menu for days when we just don't want to be in the kitchen

 Menu facile – ein schnelles Menü für Tage, an denen wir einfach nicht in der Küche stehen wollen - Maître Philippe & Filles

-Stimulated by our customer Ursula B., who summed up the advantage of the Emiettés so beautifully - " Simply delicious, cook the noodles, put in the fish, stir, done!" - this week I felt like conjuring up a very quick, healthy, delicious menu that would be perfect for days when we just don't want to be in the kitchen.
+Inspired by our customer Ursula B., who so beautifully summed up the benefits of Emiettés – " Simply delicious, cook the pasta, add the fish, stir, and you're done!" – this week I felt like conjuring up a quick, healthy, and delicious meal that would be perfect for days when we just don't want to be in the kitchen.

-The days are finally getting longer, the evenings milder, sometimes we just don't want to bother with complicated preparation steps.
-The rosé has already been chilled, visitors are waiting on the balcony...
-Or the whole weekend is unplanned and with a promising blue sky ahead of us and we spontaneously feel like having a picnic in the countryside: today's "serving suggestion" is also perfect for this - because you can of course eat all of this cold!
+The days are finally getting longer, the evenings milder, and sometimes we just don't want to waste time on complicated preparation steps.
+The rosé is already chilled, guests are waiting on the balcony...
+Or the whole weekend lies ahead of us with nothing planned and a promising blue sky, and we suddenly feel like having a picnic in the countryside: our "serving suggestion" today is perfect for this too – because, of course, all of this can also be eaten cold!

-Instead of a clever recipe, today there is "only" a kind of "serving suggestion" or instructions for "delicious feasting without much effort" ...
-Let's go!
+So instead of a sophisticated recipe, today there is "only" a kind of "serving suggestion" or even a guide to "delicious feasting without much effort" ...
+Let's get started!

 Ingredients: